-FROM: То: Title ITAL 102 Elementary Italian II Title ITAL 102 Elementary Italian II Description 4 ers.
+FROM: То: Title ITAL 102 Elementary Italian II Title ITAL 102 Elementary Italian II Description 4 crs.
 4 hrs.
 Continuation of the beginners' course; integrated reading and further practice in conversation.
 Not open to students with credit in ITAL 114.In Italian 101 and 102, there will be some audiovisual sections for students who prefer a greater emphasis on the spoken language, integrating the use of films, videotapes and laboratory materials.
 Students may continue 102 audio-visual.
 Not offered on a regular basis.
 Description 3 crs.
 4 hrs.
-(2 hrs. recitation; 2 hours lab) Continuation of the beginners' course; integrated reading and further practice in conversation.
+(2 hrs. lecture; 2 hrs. lab) Continuation of the beginners' course; integrated reading and further practice in conversation.
 Not open to students with credit in ITAL 114.In Italian 101 and 102, there will be some audiovisual sections for students who prefer a greater emphasis on the spoken language, integrating the use of films, videotapes and laboratory materials.
 Students may continue 102 audio-visual.
-Prerequisites Preq: ITAL 101 or ITAL 113, or two Prerequisites Preq: ITAL 101 or Placement by Department years of secondary school Italian, or by placement examination.
+Prerequisites Preq: ITAL 101 or ITAL 113, or two years of secondary school Italian, or by placement examination.
+Prerequisites Preq: ITAL 101 or Placement by Department